Atomic Age (comics): Production

 The creators spoke of the series' authenticity in a 1990 interview, with Lovece saying: "Every car, for example, is a real car.
 We have a drag race in one of the issues, and the cars are a '56 Dodge and a '57 Chevy".
 Okamoto said of a scene involving a motorcycle: "We were going to put a Harley in the book, but ... kids back then couldn't afford a motorcycle as expensive as that, so most of them used Indian [brand] bikes".

-A rudimentary early version of Atomic Age, set in the present day, appeared as an eight-page initial chapter by Lovece, penciler Robb Phipps and inker Sam de la Rosa in the comics magazine Woweekazowie #4 (Fall/Winter 1978).
+A rudimentary early version of Atomic Age, set in the present day, appeared as an eight-page initial chapter by Lovece, penciller Robb Phipps and inker Sam de la Rosa in the comics magazine Woweekazowie #4 (Fall/Winter 1978).

 A digital 30th-anniversary edition was published by Apex Comics in 2019.

 Reception

 Nuclear Texts & Contexts #6 (Spring 1991) wrote: "Atomic Age (Frank Lovece, writer, & Mike Okamoto, artist, Epic Comics) is a four-part series dealing with alien invaders set during the Sputnik era. ...
 Although no nuclear war is featured, there is plenty of wry satire on Cold War paranoia, and on racism".
 Reviewer Paul Carbonero in Amazing Heroes found it "a pretty worthwhile series encompassing thoughtful writing and attractive art. ...
 Writer Frank Lovece should be commended for striving to make every one of his characters highly distinct from one another. ...
 Okamoto creates an effective '50s feel".